There was an error with your log in

 Itinerary

 The Swiss Alps offer more than just postcard-perfect scenery—they’re home to hidden trails that weave through lush forests, dramatic peaks, and untouched valleys.
-Over five unforgettable days, we’ll lead you on an e-mountain biking journey unlike any other, where each twist and turn reveals something new: a quiet alpine lake, a panoramic view, or a charming mountain village.
+Over five unforgettable days, we’ll lead you on an e-mountain biking journey unlike any other, where each twist and turn reveals something new: a quiet Alpine lake, a panoramic view, or a charming mountain village.
 No crowds, no stress—just pure adventure.
 With luxurious accommodations, locally inspired meals, high-performance e-bikes, and an expert guide, every detail is designed to make this the ultimate biking escape.
 Show up ready to ride, and we’ll take care of the rest!

 • We begin our journey in Crans-Montana, a stunning mountain haven perched on a high plateau.
 From here, you can enjoy awe-inspiring views of iconic Alpine peaks, including the Matterhorn, Dent Blanche, and Weisshorn.
 Spend the day strolling through this magical setting, soaking in the breathtaking scenery before your e-MTB adventure begins.
 This is the sunniest corner of the Swiss Alps and the perfect way to start your journey!
 Please note that neither food nor accommodation is included on Day 0.